gvwilson/sensibleadventures/booksters-apprentice.md

 and failed to sell bad poetry in Forecastle the year before, Erileine had never met a Gifted animal.

 "Whoa!"
-She clutched the gunwale as the boat turned sharply–so sharply that even Razi lurched.
+She clutched the gunwale as the boat turned so sharply that even Razi lurched.
 "Look!" the magician pointed.
 "There, you see?"

 For a moment Erileine didn't understand what he was pointing at, but then the darkness on the face of the cliff resolved itself.
 It was